stanford-oval/genie-cloud/doc/thingpedia-tutorial-linkedin.md

     The "get_" prefix indicates this is a query, not an action */
     get_get_profile() {
+        /*
+        Tp.Helpers.Http provides wrappers for nodejs http APIs with a Promise interface.
+        In this case an HTTP GET request is sent to PROFILE_URL with the options including the auth information and expected output type, and then returns a Promise of the response.
+        */
         return Tp.Helpers.Http.get(PROFILE_URL, {
             useOAuth2: this,
             accept: 'application/json' }).then((response) => {